 * For you, gently pedalling along is simply not an option.
 Nor is “giving up” part of your vocabulary.

 The Volkegemberg was included 17 times (1974-1984, 1991-1996) in the Tour of Flanders.
-Until 1982 the slope consisted entirely of cobblestone road, after that it became an asphalt road with another 200 meters of cobblestone at the top.
-At the moment in the race the riders descend this slope and make a right turn at the foot to start the climb of the Wolvenberg.
+Until 1982 the slope consisted entirely of cobblestone road, after that it became an asphalt road with just200 meters of large, modern cobblestones at the top.
+At the moment the riders descend this slope and make a sharp right turn at the foot to start the climb of the Wolvenberg.

-This asphalted climb is regulary featured in the Flemish spring classics.
+This asphalt climb is regularly featured in the Flemish spring classics.
 It's positioned immediately after the legendary cobbles of the Haaghoek.
 The Leberg is 700m long and has an average gradient of 6,1% with its steepest point, 14%, in a right-hand curve at the bottom of the climb.
 The climb connects to the last bit of the Pottenberg which is less steep, but runs exposed through fields and acres, causing wind to have a significant influence.
+Look out for the road graffiti in support of local riders that can be seen on your way up all year round.

 Toepkapel is a beautiful yet tough stretch of road amongst the forests of Nederbrakel en route for the chapel that lies at the top of the hill.
 The wellknown “Top” brand of spring water is bottled just a stone’s throw from here at the foot of the hill.
 This stretch guarantees a challenging but rewarding climb of maximum 12% over a total length of 400 metres.